 Sonic the Hedgehog 2 was the first game to revive the location, featuring a fourth level called "Green Hills Zone".
 This level was much like the original Green Hill Zone, but featured very different plants and ground that was made up of rectangular blocks as opposed to checker-board earth.
 The stage made a reappearance in Sonic Adventure 2 where it could be unlocked after achieving an A rank on every level and collecting all 180 emblems.
-Sonic Generations also featured the location as its first zone, and somewhat more realistic versions of Green Hill Zone also appear in Sonic Chronicles: The Dark Brotherhood and Sonic Blast, with Dark Brotherhood presenting a more rocky version of the area, while Blast presented a more sandy one.
+Green Hill Zone became even more prevalent in more recent Sonic games.
+Sonic Generations featured the location as its first zone for both the console and portable versions.
+Sonic Lost World had Windy Hill Zone, aesthetically identical to Green Hill, and the level proper returned in both Sonic Mania and Sonic Forces.
+Somewhat more realistic versions of Green Hill Zone also appear in Sonic Chronicles: The Dark Brotherhood and Sonic Blast, with Dark Brotherhood presenting a more rocky version of the area, while Blast presented a more sandy one.

 Variations, Spin-Offs, and Other Appearances